hphelion/documentation/commercial/GA1/commercial.install-GA-envars.md

 As a user who is installing HP Helion OpenStack, can enter all required environment variables using a JSON (JavaScript Object Notation) file that comes with the installation package.

 The installation package contains a number of JSON files.
 You need to be concerned with only one of two, depending upon your install environment: `kvm-custom-ips.json` or `esx-custom-ips.json`.
+The files are located in the `/tripleo/config` directory after the installation package is extracted.

 You do not need to be able to create JSON files or need to understand how it functions.
 JSON is human-readable text-based file to store information that can be used to transfer data between servers.